 The trial investigates the impact of consuming daily 600 mg of cocoa flavanols (80 mg of (–)-epicatechin) delivered via a cocoa extract-based supplement over a four-year period.

-The trial is being run by Brigham and Women’s Hospital, an affiliate of Harvard Medical School, and the Fred Hutchinson Cancer Research Center.
+COSMOS is being run by Brigham and Women’s Hospital, an affiliate of Harvard Medical School, and the Fred Hutchinson Cancer Research Center.
 Mars is providing funding for COSMOS and the cocoa flavanol test materials.
 We have also provided scientific input on specific elements of the study and enabled ancillary trial elements that expand the range of data and insights that can be obtained from the COSMOS trial.

-Due to its length and specific ancillary trial design element, the trial is also set to provide significant scientific data on healthy aging, cognition, metabolic health, eye health and gut health.
+Its specific ancillary trial design element, the trial is also set to provide significant scientific data on healthy aging, cognition, metabolic health, eye health and gut health.
 The outcomes of COSMOS will become available in late 2021